7 hospitals that illegally billed sex-assault victims for their rape kits agree to settlement

 Breaking News Emails

-Seven hospitals in the New York City area that were illegally billing rape survivors up to $3,000 for rape kits have reached a settlement with the state to repay the assault victims, the New York Attorney General's Office announced Thursday.
+Seven hospital entities in the New York City area that were illegally billing rape survivors up to $3,000 for rape kits have reached a settlement with the state to repay the assault victims, the New York Attorney General's Office announced Thursday.

-The hospitals, which include Columbia University and two New York-Presbyterian medical centers, agreed to the settlement after a state investigation found at least 200 cases of victims getting billed for the examinations, according to a release from the attorney general.
+The hospitals, which include two New York-Presbyterian medical centers, agreed to the settlement after a state investigation found at least 200 cases of victims getting billed for the examinations, according to a release from the attorney general.

 Under New York law, hospitals are required to provide forensic rape examinations to those who claim they have been sexually assaulted free of charge, and then bill the state's Office of Victim Services.
 The attorney general's office said it found pervasive failures by hospitals to advise patients of their payment options.